a-gave/libremesh-ansible-playbooks/docs/manage_lime_mac.md

 vpn_wg0_netmask: "/16"
 ```

+### Generate wireguard keys as host's variables

 Re-run the playbook to generate also the wireguard keys
 ```
 ansible-playbook manage_lime_mac.yml
 ```

-### Add the device as a peer in vpn server based on wireguard
+### Add each device as a peer in the wireguard server

 Requires a host with a public ip that acts as a vpn server defined as `wg_server` in an inventory file.